kyrylo0605/wordpress/wp-content/plugins/yith-woocommerce-product-bundles/README.txt

 6. Admin view: Product bundle in the order

 == Changelog ==

+= 1.2.7 - Released on 14 April 2021 =

+* New: support for WooCommerce 5.2
+* Update: YITH plugin framework
+* Update: language files

 = 1.2.6 - Released on 15 March 2021 =